-Payments by the Issuer on the Bonds which classify as interest (including payments reflecting accrued interest) will be subject to Swiss federal withholding tax (Verrechnungssteuer) at a rate of 35%.
+Currently, payments by the Issuer on Bonds which classify as interest (including payments reflecting accrued interest) will be subject to Swiss federal withholding tax (Verrechnungssteuer) at a rate of 35%.

-A Bondholder who is (i) an individual resident in Switzerland and who holds the Bond as private asset and who duly reports the gross amount of the taxable payment in his or her tax return, (ii) a Swiss resident legal entity or (iii) a Swiss resident individual holding the Bond as business assets or (iv) a foreign resident legal entity or individual who holds the Bond through a permanent establishment in Switzerland to which such Bond is attributable and in each case who includes such payment as earnings in its income statement, and, who in each case is the beneficial owner of the taxable payment, is entitled to a full refund of or a full tax credit for the Swiss withholding tax, provided certain other conditions are met.
+A Bondholder who is an individual resident in Switzerland and who holds the Bond as private asset and who duly reports the gross amount of the taxable payment in his or her tax return and, a holder who is a legal entity or an individual holding the Bond in a Swiss business and who includes such payment as earnings in its income statement, and, who in each case is the beneficial owner of the taxable payment, is entitled to a full refund of or a full tax credit for the Swiss withholding tax, provided certain other conditions are met.